The page has been translated by Gen AI.

 /TEE : output to log file and console window

-/LOG+:file : output the status to the log file (append to existing log)
+/LOG+:file : output status to log file (append to existing log)

-/MT[:n] : copy multithread with n threads (default 8, n is between 1 and 128 inclusive)
+/MT[:n] : copy multithreaded with n threads (default 8, n is between 1 and 128 inclusive)

-Additional detailed options can be checked with the “robocopy /?” command.
+Additional detailed options can be viewed using the “robocopy /?” command.

 Ex1> Local to Local

-Migration of the mig_src directory on C drive to the mig_tgt directory on D drive
+Migrate the mig_src directory on the C drive to the mig_tgt directory on the D drive

 >robocopy c:\mig_src d:\mig_tgt /mir /w:3 /r:3 /eta /log+:c:\log.txt